Using the client APIs#

 Evaluating expressions#

 The Caterva2 subscriber also allows you to create so-called “lazy expressions” (lazyexprs) where operands are the array datasets accessible via the subscriber.
-These expressions get stored in the user’s own scratch space (an always-subscribed pseudo-root named @scratch), thus working with them requires user authentication.
+These expressions get stored in the user’s own personal space (an always-subscribed pseudo-root named @personal), thus working with them requires user authentication.

 Lazy expressions are very cheap to create as that operation only requires knowing the metadata of the involved operands.
 The resulting data is not computed on creation, it only takes place at the subscriber when you request access to the data itself (e.g. via fetch or download operations).